Fixed Braces & Brace Care

 Parts of the brace may rub on your lips, cheeks or tongue.
+You will be provided with orthodontic wax to help cushion the soft tissues away from the bothersome parts of your braces.
 You may also notice increased saliva flow, and a minor temporary effect on your speech.
-This is normal, and soon you’ll get used to wearing your brace and your speech will go back to normal.
+These issues are normal, and soon you’ll get used to wearing your brace and your speech will go back to normal.

 What else can damage my brace?